Lyon94/Assessment-Projects/README.md

 # Assessment-Projects
-This will be a repo. for all my openclassroom projects
+This will be a repo. for all my openclassroom projects.